OBITUARY-Cricket-Shane Warne, the man who made spin sexy again | Sports-Games

 OBITUARY-Cricket-Shane Warne, the man who made spin sexy again

-Having got a taste for broadcasting during his ban year, Warne became a hugely respected pundit after his retirement, never happier than when analysing the delivery of the latest spinner to follow in his footsteps.
+He had also made friends with his oldest enemies in England as captain of County side Hampshire, and became a regular in the glossy magazines via his relationship with English actress Liz Hurley.
+Having got a taste for broadcasting during his ban year, Warne became a popular and respected pundit after his retirement, never happier than when analysing the delivery of the latest spinner to follow in his footsteps - every one of them owing Warne a debt of gratitude.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)